WeiHongWi/DLFinalProject/README.md

-# Emotion Speech Synthesis Without the reference audio
+# Emotion Speech Synthesis Without the Reference Audio

 ## The Author of the Tacotron2 is :
 MIT License